Trump on Iran: U.S. was 'cocked and loaded' to retaliate

 "Now they are Bust!"

 "I am in no hurry," he said.
-"Sanctions are biting & more added last night.
-Iran can NEVER have Nuclear Weapons, not against the USA, and not against the WORLD!"
+"Sanctions are biting & more added last night."

-The overnight events, however, were a stark reminder of the serious risk of military conflict between U.S. and Iranian forces as the Trump administration combines its "maximum pressure" campaign of economic sanctions with a buildup of American troops in the region.
-As tensions have mounted in recent weeks, there have been growing fears that either side could make a dire miscalculation leading to war.

-"We are in an extremely dangerous and sensitive situation with Iran," House Speaker Nancy Pelosi said Friday.
-"We must calibrate a response that de-escalates and advances American interests, and we must be clear as to what those interests are."

 Associated Press writers Jill Colvin, Lisa Mascaro and Matthew Lee in Washington, Jon Gambrell in Dubai, United Arab Emirates, and AP video producer Padmananda Rama contributed to this report.